Episode #820

 The return to base flew us over former sugarcane fields, repurposed as small farms and taro (poi) plantations.

 As sunset was soon upon us we stopped at Po’ipu Beach to watch green sea turtles come ashore for the night.
 They come ashore at Po’ipu to rest from swimming and foraging all day.
 Also, it is warmer and safer from predators on the beach at night.
 Females will also come ashore to nest and lay eggs.
-These were big animals measuring 3-4 feet long and weighing 3-4 hundred pounds.
+These are big animals measuring 3-4 feet long and weighing 300-400 pounds.

 The Limahuli river canyon has been occupied by descendants of original Polynesian settlers since the beginning of time.